Ashix122/pseudospectral/README.md

 Currently, the repository includes:

 - `ps_back.py` — Solver for generating **initial data for a massive complex scalar field** using a pseudospectral Newton iteration scheme.
-- `ps_poisson.py` — A simpler **Poisson equation solver** implemented with the same pseudospectral framework, useful for testing and benchmarking.
+- `ps_poisson.py` — A simpler **Poisson equation solver** implemented with the same pseudospectral framework, useful for testing and benchmarking(Done of r^2 function).
 - `test.pdf` — A test pdf file containing sufficient theory regarding the approaches used
 ---